-Last year the remains of the fountain were offered by the land owner to Knaresborough’s local history group and the Civic Society offered to help restore the fountain.
-The Civic Society intends to restore the fountain on the paved area at the top of Gracious Street.
+The remains of the fountain were offered by the then land owner to Knaresborough’s local history group and the Civic Society offered to help restore the fountain.
+The Civic Society intends to reinstate the fountain on the paved area at the top of Gracious Street.
 This location has been chosen so that the fountain will be publicly accessible and visible to large numbers of residents and visitors.